tecnoesis/assistant-frontend-socket/README.md

 npm install express socket.io ejs npm install nodemon --save-dev # Install nodemon only as dev dependency

-The background website is set to 'www.tecnoesis.gr' and is meant for showcasing the assistant overlaid on top of a website.
+The background website is set to www.tecnoesis.gr showcasing the assistant overlaid on top of our website.
 You can change it with the one you want by setting the variable 'backdropRootURL' in 'server.js' The assistant frontend was written as ejs template and can be found in 'views/assistant.ejs'